 You can skip this point if you don’t mix Java and Kotlin files.
 Creating the folder will be easier if you change the project visualization from ‘Android’ to ‘Project’.
 Go to ‘app->src->main’ and create a folder called ‘kotlin’:

-Convert java activity to a kotlin file
+Convert Java activity to a Kotlin file

 Kotlin plugin can convert from Java to Kotlin classes.
 We can convert our current activity to a Kotlin class very easily from ‘Code’ menu, by choosing ‘Convert Java File to Kotlin File’: